LonelyDragoness/rsschool-cv/cv.md

 ### Experience
 I don't have any commercial coding experience, but i'm actively self-educating for the last 1.5 years, using various web resources and books (No Starch Press, W3Schools, etc.)

+### About me
+I'm eager to think out of the box and learn new things, not afraid of a challenge.
+Being able to stay calm under the pressure.
+Both capable of playing in a team and working individually.

+Actively learning CG illustration, 3d animation and new technologies in my free time.

+Also, i'm a dragon ~~(just kidding)~~.